pankhuri-s30/Ambulance-Planning-in-Atlanta/README.md

 ## Run the React Frontend

-In the project directory, you run the command:
+In a new terminal or command prompt window from the project directory, run the command below to start the application:

 #### `npm start`